Link Building Tools: What We Actually Use for Client Campaigns

 Carefully.
 AI-generated openers convert below 2% in our tests, because editors detect templated language.
 AI for prospect summarisation and asset drafting works fine.
 AI for the actual outreach copy fails.

-What Is the Minimum Monthly Tool Budget That Produces Results?
+What Is The Minimum Monthly Tool Budget That Produces Results?

 $350 per month covers Ahrefs Lite ($129), Hunter Starter ($49), and Buzzstream Starter ($24) plus a few minor utilities.
 That stack supports 1 active operator running 8-15 placements per month.